-Carving on Stone or Wood is a hobby that has been used to make beautiful works of art for centuries.
+Carving on Stone or Wood is a hobby used to make beautiful works of art for centuries.
 It is a traditional skill that requires a lot of dedication and skill.
-Carving on stone requires the use of a chisel while carving on wood requires a sharp knife.
-There are several different techniques that can be used to carve on either stone or wood.
+Carving on stone requires using a chisel, while carving on wood requires a sharp knife.
+Several different techniques can be used to carve on either stone or wood.

 What is carving on wood or stone?

-Stone carving is a process where pieces of rough, natural stone are shaped, by the controlled removal of stone.
+Carving on wood or stone is called sculpturing.
+Stone carving is a process where the controlled removal of stone shapes pieces of rough, natural stone.
 Wood carving is a woodworking process that involves a cutting tool (knife) in one hand or a chisel and a mallet.
 That results in a wooden figure or sculptural ornamentation of a wooden object.

 The process of carving is the same for wood or stone.
 However, the physical structure of wood demands tools of a different type.
 Early stages of wood carving require the use of saws and axes.
-There is a wide range of wood-carvers gouges that cut easily through the bundles of fiber.
+A wide range of wood-carvers gouges cut easily through the bundles of fiber.

 Use them properly to avoid splitting the wood.
 Flat chisels are for carving sharp details.
-Wood-carving tools have hardwood handles for easy handling, and they work with round, wooden mallets.
+Wood-carving tools have hardwood handles for easy handling and work with round, wooden mallets.

 Carving on wood

-When working on intricate details of wood carving pieces, the process looks difficult.
+The process looks difficult when working on intricate details of wood carving pieces.
 However, wood carving requires simple tools, like a knife or a chisel.
 With dedication, you can make it a hobby.
 Understand what it takes to make perfect carvings.
 There are multiple types of wood carvings.
 These are listed below.

 Whittling is the oldest form of wood carving.
 You only need a knife to start.
 Make sure it stays sharp for accuracy.
 You are allowed to use a foldable pocket knife or a carving knife with a fixed handle.
 There are three standard strokes for whittling: